Are you looking for a Savannah Historic District map? You’ll find plenty online, but this watercolor version is by far the prettiest option!

 James Edward Oglethorpe founded Savannah in 1733.
 He was a fan of sensible urban design, so he laid out the city in a simple grid-like pattern.

-The grid includes residential and commercial zones, as well as green spaces known as “squares”.
+The grid includes residential and commercial zones, as well as green spaces known as “squares.”

-Each of the six wards contained four tything blocks (for residential use) and four trust lots (for civic use).
 Residents lived in small homes on the tything blocks, and it was common to have churches or similar public-use buildings on the trust lots.

 Savannah Historic District North vs. South

-These days, to describe the Landmark Historic District in its simplest form, it’s easiest to break it up into two sections: the Historic District North and the Historic District South.
+To describe the Landmark Historic District in its simplest form, it’s easiest to break it up into two sections: the Historic District North and the Historic District South.

-The northern section has a high concentration of bars, restaurants, and hotels.
-It’s a very busy — and rather touristy — area.
+This northern section of the Historic District is a commercial area with a high concentration of bars, restaurants, and hotels.
+It’s a very busy and touristy area.

-The southern section of the Historic District is much more residential.
 It has fewer bars and hotels and includes more homes.
 It feels like a neighborhood and is much quieter than the northern section.

-If you’re trying to decide the best place to stay, I’ve written a very detailed post that tells exactly what to expect from each area.
+If you’re trying to decide the best place to stay and want more information, I’ve written a very detailed post that tells exactly what to expect from each area.
 It includes the pros and cons and discusses issues like homelessness and crime.
-You can find that post right here: Where to Stay in Savannah (According to a Local).

 Visiting Savannah Georgia